Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits: Supplementary Materials

 \subsection{RATIONALE AND JUSTIFICATIONS FOR THE EXTRAPOLATION METHODOLOGY}

-In the main part, we conducted extrapolation on the system size to assess the overall impact of the heating and cooling cycles on the excitation energies of the $\tau$ TLSs.
+In the main part we conduct extrapolation on the system size to assess the overall impact of the heating and cooling cycles on the excitation energies of the $\tau$-TLSs.
 Within the extrapolation process we utilize the probability of flip for the $S$-TLSs, $P_s(n)$, obtained from simulations performed on a small-scale system.
 In this procedure we assume that the sizes used for the direct simulation, $L_i=10,12,16$, suffice to produce relevant distributions $P_s(n)$ for extrapolation.
-This approximation is supported by the results presented in Fig. 1 (b) at the main part, yet we would like to look into this approximation in more detail.
+This approximation is supported by the results presented in Fig. 1 (b) in the main part, yet we would like to look into this approximation in more detail.
 While TLS-TLS interaction is long range, its value at distances larger than $L/2=6$ is roughly $5$K. Since $S$-TLSs have excitation energies that are typically much larger than $5$K, and are pseudo-gapped at low energies ${\lesssim}10$K we expect that upon thermal cycling to temperature ${\lesssim}20$K the correlation of $S$-TLS flips of distances larger than $L/2=6$ to be very small.

 Support to this assertion is given in Fig. \ref{Fig:SPairs}(a), where we plot for $L_i=12$ the distribution of distances between flipped $S$-TLS pairs in those samples where exactly two $S$-TLSs are flipped following thermal cycling.
-Results clearly indicates that the effect of correlated flips of $S$-TLSs is a local phenomenon.
+Results clearly indicate that the effect of correlated flips of $S$-TLSs is a local phenomenon.

 Another point to consider is that in the extrapolation process, we solely consider the number of $S$-TLSs that flipped in each cube due to the heating and cooling cycle, while disregarding the contribution of the flipped $\tau$-TLSs to the change of the excitation energies of other $\tau$-TLSs.
 The justification for this neglect can be divided into two scenarios.
 First, in cubes where at least a single $S$-TLS has flipped, the relative contribution to the change of $\tau$-TLS excitation energies by flipped $\tau$-TLSs is negligible, as $J_{0}^{\tau\tau} \ll J_{0}^{S\tau}$.
+Then, in cubes where no $S$-TLSs have flipped as a result of the heating and cooling cycle, flipped $\tau$-TLSs are predominantly thermal TLSs, causing small jitter in the excitation energies of other $\tau$-TLSs, yet no long-time change in the mean of their excitation energies.
+In Fig. \ref{Fig:SPairs}(b) we plot the integrated number of flipped $\tau$-TLSs as function of their excitation energies, indeed confirming that they are predominantly thermal.